The Ramblers: History

-Ethos and core beliefs
+Core beliefs

-The Ramblers believes that walking can have a positive impact on people's lives, and that rambling in the countryside and in urban places is a right and that it benefits everyone.
-It also argues that Britain's network of public paths is an invaluable part of its national heritage and that the relevant authorities have a duty to invest in them.
-Since its inception, the Ramblers has campaigned for rights of responsible access to all of Britain's green spaces.
-This helped create both the right of open access through the Countryside and Rights of Way Act 2000 to around 8% of land in England (the CRoW Act) and the England Coast Path through the Marine and Coastal Access Act 2009.
-In Scotland, the Land Reform (Scotland) Act 2003 codified traditional rights of access into law, and along with the Nordic countries, makes it amongst the most walking-friendly countries in Europe, with walkers having the right to access virtually all land.
+The Ramblers promotes access for walkers as a right, and works to protect Britain's network of public paths.
+Since its inception, the Ramblers has also campaigned for access to all of Britain's green spaces.
+The Association campaigned for the right of open access through the Countryside and Rights of Way Act 2000 to around 8% of land in England (the CRoW Act) and the England Coast Path through the Marine and Coastal Access Act 2009, and the Land Reform (Scotland) Act 2003 which codified traditional rights of access into law.

-The Ramblers' vision is a country where all enjoy the outdoors on foot, and benefit from the experience.
-Further, they believe in the importance of high quality walks for all communities, from all regardless of age and background.
-In the code of conduct, the organisation emphasises being welcoming, positive, empowering and environmentally responsible.
+In its code of conduct, the organisation emphasises the protection of the environment.

 Structure

 The Ramblers is a charitable company limited by guarantee, registered with the Charity Commission in England and Wales and with OSCR in Scotland.
 The governing body of the Ramblers is the board of trustees, which comprises up to 15 members.
 Under devolution agreements, substantial authority is devolved to entities in Scotland and Wales.
 At local level, activities for members and volunteers are organised through 485 local Groups and 59 regional Areas.
 Each Area and Group operates through its own constitution, but as part of the overall Ramblers organisation.
 The General Council is the body of formal company members of the charity that meets annually.
 Each Ramblers Area is entitled to appoint at least two Council members.
 It is registered as a charity in England, Scotland and Wales.

 On 1 April 2023 Amar Latif, the blind adventurer, was appointed as president of the Ramblers.
 Prior to this date, the writer and DJ Stuart Maconie had held the role of president for 6 years.